 The Philippines has been consistently ranked among the fastest growing economies in the world and many Filipinos and Foreigners alike have taken advantage of this sustained growth and made small fortunes.
-Unfortunately, for every successful foreign market entry story, there are countless of other horror stories of failed attempts in entering the Philippines as an entrepreneur.
-As such, here are 5 things to keep in mind when you enter the Philippines:
+Unfortunately, for every successful foreign market entry story, there are countless of other horror stories of failed attempts in entering the Philippines as an entrepreneur.ย As such,ย here are 5 things to keep in mind when you enter the Philippines:

 5 Things You Need to Remember When Entering the Philippine Market